Why switch from a basic hider

 Related guides

 For the core setup, read how to hide menu bar icons on Mac.
 For notch-specific behavior, read the MacBook notch menu bar guide.
+If you are comparing simple hiders, see the Vanilla alternative page too.

 Frequently asked questions